tslamic/tslamic.github.io/_posts/2013-10-06-view-animations-on-android.md

 Animations can be defined by either code or XML.
 Android designates a special folder where XML files should live: `res/anim`.
 Let's create a file called `res/anim/fade_out.xml`:

 {% highlight xml %}
-<?xml version="1.0" encoding="utf-8"?>
 <alpha xmlns:android="http://schemas.android.com/apk/res/android"
     android:interpolator="@interpolator/accelerate_quad"
     android:fromAlpha="1.0"
     android:toAlpha="0.0"
     android:duration="1000"/>
 {% endhighlight %}

-To use it, `AnimationUtils class provides a method that constructs the Animation:
+To use it, `AnimationUtils` class provides a method that constructs the `Animation`:

 {% highlight java %}
-Context ctx = getContext();
-Animation fade = AnimationUtils.loadAnimation(ctx, R.anim.fade_out);
+Animation fade =
+  AnimationUtils.loadAnimation(context, R.anim.fade_out);
 {% endhighlight %}

-Suppose we wish to - besides fading out - shrink our view.
+Suppose we wish - besides fading out - to shrink our view.
 Recall that in order to execute two or more animations at the same time, we have to use `AnimationSet`.
 This is as simple as creating an `Animation` and adding it to the `AnimationSet`:

 {% highlight java %}
 // suppose fade is defined as in the code example above